What is an Inspired Writing and Literature Learning Community?

-Over the course of a year, these learning communities become close-knit groups where students share content, analyses, evaluations, and conclusions about the ideas and information they are encountering in their studies.
+Over the year, these learning communities become close-knit groups where students share content, analyses, evaluations, and conclusions about the ideas and information they are encountering in their studies.
 They ask each other questions and raise issues for classmates to consider.
 While the teacher also participates, providing additional opportunities for teacher/student interaction, one of the primary objectives for the site is student interaction with each other.

 For many students, entering into this type of open-ended, idea-oriented dialogue is a new experience and a skill which must be learned.
 While some students will be excited by this concept, many, if not most, are initially intimidated.
 However, by the end of the year, students find that this "learning community" has become one of their favorite aspects of Inspired Writing and Literature courses.
 Students receive the instruction and encouragement necessary to participate, at first in small steps and then, as they become more comfortable, in larger steps.

-Having engaged each other in dialogue throughout the week on the site, they come to class with questions and insights to share with others.
+Having engaged in dialogue throughout the week on the site, they come to class with questions and insights to share with others.
 They have completed the thinking necessary to engage in meaningful class discussions.